scottbecker/delve_tx_public/README.md

 ###PCR
 Run PCR of a DNA template with two primers.
 Uses Q5 polymerase.
 Template well must have 'Concentration (DNA)' property like '4.0:nanograms/microliter'.

+Use the NEB Tm calculator to determine the annealing temperature of your sequence - http://tmcalculator.neb.com/#!/

 ## Running protocols from the command line (requires unix)